-As the Coronavirus hit the world, many people lost their lives and people lost their loved one suddenly.
-A pandemic that has been the reason for millions of deaths around the globe has not only awakened us to the fact that health is more precious than anything, but has also taught us an important lesson of wellness and cleanliness.
+As the Coronavirus hit the world, many people lost their lives and people lost their loved ones suddenly.
+A pandemic that has been the reason for millions of deaths around the globe has not only awakened us to the fact that health is more precious than anything, but has also taught us an important lesson about wellness and cleanliness.

 A healthy body is very important for a healthy mind.
 You can always have a backup plan by spending or investing in health insurance and other heal related policies.
 After all, health is our priority.

 This lockdown has been tough for many of us.
 On one hand, where people were working from home, some were stuck away from their families in different cities.
 We have learnt another important lesson in the lockdown.
 No matter what, family and friends are important and they play a vital role in our life and mental health.